2011 Super Outbreak: Morning squall lines

-During the early morning hours, a cold front with several embedded low pressure areas extended from east Texas northeastward into the Ohio River Valley.
+During the early morning, a cold front with several embedded low pressure areas extended from east Texas northeastward into the Ohio River Valley.
 An upper-level disturbance that had moved across the frontal boundary the previous evening sparked an area of thunderstorms that morphed into a squall line.
 This line of severe thunderstorms would produce tornadic activity from the evening on April 26 into the late morning of April 27.
 Early in the morning the squall line, packing straight-line winds and numerous embedded tornadoes, moved through Louisiana and Mississippi before proceeding to affect North and Central Alabama and parts of Middle and East Tennessee.
 The line strengthened as it moved through Alabama, partially due to a high amount of low-level moisture from the Gulf of Mexico and increasing wind shear.

 A majority of the tornadoes embedded in this initial squall line were weak, though several were strong and as such caused significant damage.
 An EF3 tornado caused major damage to homes in Coaling, Alabama, an EF2 and an EF3 tornado produced severe damage and a fatality near Eupora, Mississippi.
 Another EF3 tornado resulted in heavy damage in downtown Cordova, Alabama, which was struck by a violent EF4 tornado later that afternoon.
 An EF2 also struck Cahaba Heights near Birmingham.
 One embedded cell began producing tornadoes just after 5:00 a.m.
 CDT (10:00 UTC), starting with an EF1 tornado striking Berry, Alabama.
 This was soon followed by the Cordova EF3 tornado.
 As the line entered Cullman County, Alabama, the cell, a mesoscale convective vortex (MCV), began exhibiting a comma head appearance and produced another long-tracked EF2 tornado that struck the town of Hanceville, killing one person.
 The MCV would then produce 13 tornadoes (most rated EF1) to the northeast in Marshall County, many of which occurred simultaneously.
 Two more tornadoes were produced as the comma head-shaped embedded cell continued northeast along the Jackson/DeKalb county line, including a long-track EF1 that resulted in a fatality near Pisgah.
 The same area was impacted later that day by a high-end EF4 tornado.
-Another EF1 tornado occurred in Dade County, Georgia with the cell, and six more tornadoes struck Hamilton County, Tennessee, five of which were in the Chattanooga area.
+Another EF1 tornado occurred in Dade County, Georgia, with the cell, and six more tornadoes struck Hamilton County, Tennessee, five of which were in the Chattanooga area.
 The 26th and final tornado produced by the MCV was an EF2 tornado in northern Bradley County, Tennessee, which hit at 9:45 a.m.
 EDT (13:45 UTC).
 The initial storms caused widespread power and telephone line outages across Alabama and Tennessee.
 This line of storms also caused some NOAA weather radio transmitter sites to stop functioning for the remainder of the outbreak.
 Because of this, more than one million customers were without power and had no warning of any approaching tornadoes later that day.